Setting Yourself Up for Success in Your Online Class

 Once you have noted all of your due dates, you may also want to make a weekly time management plan.
 You can use Academic Skills’ 24-7 planner or your personal agenda to sketch out when you plan to listen to lectures, complete weekly readings, assignments, and quizzes, and work on long term papers and assignments.

-For more advice and tools for time management, check out Academic Skills’ “How to Manage Your Time” page.
+For more advice and tools for time management, check out Academic Skills’ Time Management Guide.